We all want to earn more money at work.

 But if you show the typical salary for your position and show the value you bring, you have a better chance at getting a raise.

 What is the best way to ask for a raise?

 The best way to ask for a raise is in writing.

 Draft a letter after you do your research and then hand it in to your boss.

-Explain what the letter is about and that you want a meeting in a week to discuss it in more detail.
+Explain what the letter is about and that you want to sit down in a week to discuss it in more detail.

 The second best option is to schedule a meeting before your review and have an open conversation with your boss about your desire.

-You may be asked to document everything after this meeting, so it is best to prepare all of your accomplishments before the meeting.
+You may be asked to document everything after this meeting, so it is best to prepare all of your accomplishments beforehand.

-How to get a raise in salary is a scary thing for many people.
+How to get a raise in salary is a scary thing for many.

 They think that the company won’t listen to them or might fire them.